 Over this time, I have been increasingly interested in the evidence process and in particular its presentation and application.
 I have seen its ability to make a difference, most notably through a piece of research I instigated over six years ago to look at human behaviour in dwelling fires (www.myfireexperience.com).

-This directly led to the creation of my present job, is influencing Fire and Rescue Service thinking and practice in the UK and abroad, and informs our engagement with partner agencies and the public.
+My current voluntary role involves influencing Fire and Rescue Service thinking and practice in the UK and abroad, and informs our engagement with partner agencies and the public.

 Francis Simpson, Chief Executive, Support In Mind Scotland